-The 2018 Times Higher Education World University Rankings’ table for business and economics subjects employs the same rigorous and balanced range of 13 performance indicators used in the overall World University Rankings, but the methodology has been recalibrated to suit the individual fields.
+The 2019 Times Higher Education World University Rankings table for business and economics subjects uses the same rigorous and balanced range of 13 performance indicators as the overall World University Rankings, but the methodology has been recalibrated to suit the individual fields.

-This year’s ranking has expanded to include 200 institutions, up from 100 last year.
+The 2019 business and economics ranking has also expanded to include 585 universities, up from 200 last year.